KoffyeC/KoffyeC/README.md

+Hello everyone,
-Good morning/afternoon/evening!
-Thanks for stopping by my page.
+Thanks for stopping by my page!